The Lean Language Reference

 List αNat

-Returns the index of the first element equal to a, or the length of the list otherwise.
+Returns the index of the first element equal to a, or the length of the list if no element is equal to a.

 🔗def